-The School of Sport, Recreation and Tourism Management (SRTM) offers one master’s degree, two graduate certificates, one bachelor's/accelerated master's program, three undergraduate programs, one undergraduate certificate, five minors, and six interdisciplinary minors with other units.
+The School of Sport, Recreation and Tourism Management (SRTM) offers one master’s degree, two graduate certificates, one bachelor's/accelerated master's program, three undergraduate programs, one undergraduate certificate, five minors, and seven interdisciplinary minors with other units.

 Graduate Programs